Ever feel like you have to be Einstein to understand the tax system? Apparently even he felt as bewildered as you do.

-If you liked this article and want more information to help you become a better mystery shopper join the Market Viewpoint community by clicking here.
+If you liked this article and want more information to help you become a better mystery shopper sign up for our newsletter here.

-Click here if you want to join Market Viewpoint’s team of mystery shoppers.
+Click here if you want to contract with Market Viewpoint to be a mystery shopper.

 Do you know someone who would be a good mystery shopper?
 Please forward this post to them!
 Thanks!